 2011 Tennessee Williams' The Milk Train Doesn't Stop Here Anymore, a rarely seen title about a wealthy, aging Southern eccentric barking her memoirs to a secretary as a harbinger of death climbs up the hill, opens Off-Broadway at the Roundabout Theatre Company's Laura Pels Theatre.
 Olympia Dukakis stars as widow Flora Goforth.

-2015 Geraldine McEwan, a well-respected actress of the British stage who was adept at both comedy and drama, and who may be best known as the Agatha Christie detective Miss Marple in a series of BBC films, dies at age 82.
+2015 Geraldine McEwan, a well-respected actor of the British stage who was adept at both comedy and drama, and who may be best known as the Agatha Christie detective Miss Marple in a series of BBC films, dies at age 82.
 Ms. McEwan performed at early incarnations of both the Royal Shakespeare Company and the National Theatre, and was nominated for a Tony Award for her performance as Old Woman in a 1998 Broadway revival of The Chairs.

 More of Today's Birthdays: David Wayne 1914.
 Bernard Gersten 1923.
 Ruth Brown 1928.
 Gene Hackman 1930.
 Gino Conforti 1932.
 Tammy Grimes 1934.
 Vanessa Redgrave 1937.
 Charles S. Dutton 1951.
 Norbert Leo Butz 1967.